This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

-For the little music lover in your life, bring some headphones so your toddler can listen to music.
+If you’re planning on using a tablet, you’ll obviously need to bring headphones for your child.
+Another good used for headphones is for your child to listen to music!
 My kids have looooved Raffi at this age, so before our flight, we would make sure we had some songs downloaded to our phone.

 Listening to music can be a great calm-down activity for a grumpy toddler.
 And it also can be a nice segway into a nap, especially if you can’t get your child to hold still long enough to fall asleep.
 Just put on some tunes and let your kiddo drift off while they listen.

 When choosing toddler headphones, there are a few features to look for.

 Many toddler headphones have a feature that prevents them from getting too loud so as not to damage a young child’s hearing.
 I have heard some people complain that this makes it hard for a child to hear over the noise of the plane’s engine, but we haven’t had this problem with our volume-limiting headphones.